On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Introduction

 (2) In fact, the definition of scaling limit given before Theorem \ref{theorem_main_part2} is rather weak.
-Usually, the convergence of a discrete percolation model to a continuum one requires that after the scaling, for any $r>0$, there exists a bijection between their clusters with diameters at least $r$ such that the Hausdorff distance between corresponding clusters vanishes (see e.g., \cite{camia2006two} and \cite{lupu2019convergence} for the critical Bernoulli percolation and the critical loop soup respectively, both on two-dimensional graphs).
-This requirement directly implies the conditions for the scaling limit in this paper.
+Usually, convergence of a discrete percolation model to a continuum one requires that after rescaling, for every $r>0$, with high probability there exists a bijection between their clusters with diameter at least $r$ such that the Hausdorff distance between each corresponding pair of clusters vanishes (see e.g., \cite{camia2006two} and \cite{lupu2019convergence} for the critical Bernoulli percolation and the critical loop soup respectively, both on two-dimensional graphs).
+Such a requirement immediately implies the conditions for the scaling limit in this paper.

-(3) It would be clear from our proof in Section \ref{section5_S_star} that Theorem \ref{theorem_main_part2} also holds when assuming that a subsequential scaling limit to $\mathcal S^*$ holds.
-Here we formulate it as the scaling limit for simplicity.
+(3) It is clear from our proof in Section \ref{section5_S_star} that Theorem \ref{theorem_main_part2} also holds whenever a subsequential scaling limit exists.
+For simplicity, we state this theorem assuming the existence of the scaling limit.

 \end{remark}